tradewcs/save/README.md

-this saved config files of tradewcs -_-
+This is saved config files of tradewcs -_-